venuave/Selflab/README.md

 ## Project name

-Selflab – Personal Blog Platform
+Selflab – Blog Platform

 ## Project description

 It is a service that offers platform for creator blogging.
-The users can create articles, edit, and remove them.
+Multiple users can log in into one account, create articles, edit, and remove them.

 ## Project purpose